vitest-dev/vitest/docs/guide/workspace.md

 ## Running tests

-To run tests in your workspace, define a script in your root `package.json`:
+To run tests inside the workspace, define a script in your root `package.json`:

 ```json
 {